rust-lang/rust/text/0000-string-patterns.md

   match, that wraps the haystack and the current match as a `(*start, *match_start, *match_end, *end)` pointer quad.
-It is unclear whether those two additional words per match end up being an issue after monomorphization, but two of them will be constant for the duration of the iteration, so changes are good.
+It is unclear whether those two additional words per match end up being an issue after monomorphization, but two of them will be constant for the duration of the iteration, so changes are they won't matter.
   The `haystack()` could also be removed that way, as each match already returns the haystack.
   However, this still prevents removal of the lifetime parameters without HKT.
 - Remove the lifetimes on `Matcher` and `Pattern` by requiring users of the API to store the haystack slice